AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54660-new-input-attribute-sort-to-sort-customer-orders-in-graphql.md

 ---
 title: 'ACSD-54660: New input attribute sort to sort customer orders in [!DNL GraphQL]'
-description: Apply the ACSD-54660 patch to fix the Adobe Commerce issue where a new input attribute 'sort' added to sort customer orders in GraphQL by 'sort_field' and 'sort_direction'.
+description: Apply the ACSD-54660 patch to fix the Adobe Commerce issue where a new input attribute `sort` added to sort customer orders in [!DNL GraphQL] by `sort_field` and `sort_direction`.
 feature: GraphQL, Orders
 role: Admin, Developer
 ---